 - Earth, Energy and Sustainability (BSc);

-- Global Public Health (BSc);
+- Global Health, Innovation and Society (BSc);

 - Governance, Economics and Development (BSc);

 - Culture, History and Society (BA);

 - International Justice (BA);

 - World Politics (BA);

 Each Major includes at least three tracks consisting of a coherent series of courses at a 100-level, 200-level and 300-level.
 The number of tracks varies according to the focus and breadth of the Major.
 The basic framework for all Majors consists of the following components, which all students have to take:

-• at least three 5 EC 100-level courses, one in each core track, as specified per Major;

-- three or four 5 EC methodology courses at 200-level, as specified per Major; - at least 20 EC at 300-level in at least two tracks, as specified per Major; - a 10 EC 400-level Capstone thesis; - an additional 20 or 25 EC in at least two tracks, as specified per Major. - students who start in or after Academic Year 2018-2019 have to take the Research Design course (5 EC) as specified in their major.
+- at least three 5 EC 100-level courses, one in each core track, as specified per Major; - three or four 5 EC methodology courses at 200-level, as specified per Major, including Research Design (5 EC); - at least 20 EC at 300-level in at least two tracks, as specified per Major; - a 10 EC 400-level Capstone thesis; - an additional 20 or 25 EC in at least two tracks, as specified per Major.